GoogleCloudPlatform/community/tutorials/gsutil-compression.md

 ---
-title: Compression using gsutil & Compute Engine
+title: Compression using gsutil & Compute Engine for same bucket
 description: This tutorial is intented to provide an alternate way to compress the data already exisitng in a bucket.
 author: RahulDubey391
-tags: gsutil, Google Cloud Storage, Compression, gzip
+tags: gsutil, Google Cloud Storage, Google Compute Engine, Compression, gzip
-date_published: 2023-01-31
+date_published: 2023-02-01
 ---